 Peroxide Bath Cautions

-Food grade hydrogen peroxide coming into direct contact with the skin is burning.
-It will also bleach or burn through fabric quickly.
-Be extremely careful as you are pouring it into the bath and replace the cap immediately when you are finished dispensing the desired amount so it doesn’t accidentally spill.
+H2O2 will also bleach or burn through fabric quickly.
+Be extremely careful as you are pouring it into the bath.
+Replace the cap immediately when you are finished dispensing the desired amount.
+This prevents any accidental spills.
 Because of its corrosivity, it is best to use a glass measuring cup instead of a plastic one.

-Like an epsom salt bath, a hydrogen peroxide bath makes most people sleepy, so best to do it before a nap or at bedtime.
+Like an Epsom salt bath, a hydrogen peroxide bath makes most people sleepy, so best to do it before a nap or at bedtime.

-More Information on Detoxification
+More Information on Cleansing

-Top 4 Cleansing Myths to Watch Out For
+Top 4 Cleansing Myths

-How to Gently Detox in Preparation for Pregnancy
+Detox for Pregnancy

-How to Do a Hair Detox and Enjoy Healthy Locks Naturally
+How to Do a Hair Detox

 Juicing 101: Why Do It, Which Juicers are Best, Recipes to Try